 After a 25 year drought, America finally had its next super horse and it was worth the wait.
 Simply the greatest horse of all time, Secretariat won the Belmont by 31 lengths, breaking Count Fleet’s 25-length record.

 Secretariat memorabilia is everywhere and very popular as many fans still remember that glorious spring when a horse helped the country forget about its troubles.
 Secretariat’s jockey, Ron Turcotte, still makes a few bucks at autograph shows and you can find plenty of Turcotte-signed photos from the Triple Crown races for under $50.
-On eBay, there is a ticket and program from his historic Belmont win.

 1977 Seattle Slew